chef-boneyard/cookbook-quality-metrics-rfc/quality-metrics/qm-006-supports.md

 ---
 SMQM: 006
 Author: John Bellone <jbellone@bloomberg.net>
-Status: Accepted
+Status: In Progress - Admin Only
-License: Apache 2.0
+License: Apache-2.0
 ---

 # Cookbook lists at least one platform it supports